Mochi-coder/Bootstrap-Portfolio/README.md

 <li> Buttons
 <li> Navbar

-This challenge demonstrates how much easier it is to create a webpage with the help of Bootstrap.
+This challenge demonstrates how efficient it could be creating a webpage with the help of Bootstrap, however the use of styling in CSS is still required.

 Difficulties I faced creating this portfolio was trying to ensure the height of the cards were all the same.

 ## Usage